-With the first stage of construction completed in the summer of 1993, the Scott Speicher Tennis Center at the Donald Loucks Courts opened its gates to the public for the first time at a Children’s Miracle Network charity tournament.
+With the first stage of construction completed in the summer of 1993, the Scott Speicher Tennis Center at the Donald Loucks Courts opened its gates to the public for the first time at a Children’s Miracle Network charity tournament and immediately earned national attention.
+The United States Tennis Association (USTA) presented the facility with its prestigious “Top Notch” award” in 1994.
 Since then, many successful tournaments including the 1996 NCAA Women’s Championships and 2007-2010 NCAA Regionals have graced the courts at one of Florida State University’s premier athletic facilities.

-The Speicher Tennis Center houses 12 lighted hard courts, over 1,000 court level seats, coaching offices, men’s and women’s locker rooms, equipment and storage rooms, a team lounge and a public address system.
+The Scott Speicher Tennis Center houses 12 lighted hard courts, over 1,000 court-level seats, coaching offices, men’s and women’s locker rooms, equipment and storage rooms, a team lounge and a public address system.
 In 2015, the complex added booster seating over Courts 1 & 2 with new black awnings to cover fans.
 Underneath the grandstands, a new paint job and signage welcomes players and fans to the complex.
-The growing pride Florida State has for its tennis program and its premier tennis center was honored just after it’s opening in 1994, when the United States Tennis Association (USTA) awarded the structure with its “Top Notch” facility award.

 In 2016, the courts were repainted in Florida State’s patented Garnet and Gold, the first major renovations to the courts since they opened in 1993.